Manual Annotation#

 How do I annotate a part of an individual (Ex. head, tail, etc.)?#

-1. From the encounter you want to add a part to, select add annotation from the hamburger menu on the correct image.
+1. From the Encounter you want to add a part to, select the image you want to annotate and then click Add Annotation.

-If the species of the body and the species of the part are the same, the annotations will both be associated with the encounter.
+If the species of the body and the species of the part are the same, the Annotations will both be associated with the same Encounter.
 If they are not:

-1. Navigate to the Encounter with the misassigned annotation
+1. Go to the Encounter with the misassigned Annotation.

-3. Choose the IA Class and Viewpoint, then draw the same annotation around the animal.
-When you click Save Annotation, it will clone the encounter metadata and add your new annotation to it.
-The new encounter will not be part of the Individual, but it will be part of the same Sighting.
+3. Choose the IA Class and Viewpoint, then draw the same Annotation around the animal.
+When you click Save Annotation, it will clone the Encounter and metadata and add your new Annotation to it.
+The new Encounter will not be part of the Individual, but it will be part of the same Sighting.

 4. Go back to your original Encounter.
-In the hamburger menu of the annotation you just duplicated, select remove annotation.
+Click on the annotation you just duplicated and click on the Trash icon to delete it.